Ted Hose vs Compression Stockings: What's the Difference?

 Stylish Compression Socks

-FAQs about TED hose
+FAQs about TED hose:

 Can TED hose cause bruising?

 TED hose are most often applied in a medical setting and will exert a lighter level of pressure than compression garments, which should prevent any bruising or other such side effects from developing.
+However, if TED hose are not appropriately worn (one study found this happens in about 20% of people), they can cause issues like bruising, skin irritation or breakage, or even increase the risk of thromboembolism.

 Why wear TED hose after surgery?

 The main reason to wear TED hose is to prevent embolism (blood clots) for non-mobile persons.
 Therefore, if you’ve had any form of surgery which leaves you bedridden for a longer period of time, it’s a good idea to wear TED hose to make up for the lack of movement which would ensure correct blood flow to your legs and feet.
-Doctors will normally prescribe TED hose proactively, but don’t hesitate to ask about it if you feel it might be necessary.
+Doctors will normally prescribe TED hose proactively, but do not hesitate to ask about it if you feel it might be necessary.

 How to put on TED hose